andromia/solverstack/README.md

 The management of the solverstack project is completely open-sourced at the top.
 We want to provide transparancy with where vision stands and how it's being executed.

 ## about the product
 We plan to release free services at solverstack.com.
 Users can also sign up and create user-driven modules.
-MVP is expected to be fully functional by late October.
-We're hoping to have a fully fledged application product as a `web-client` by the new year ('21).
-In the future we plan to recycle tons of code for a native app, preferably one with react-friendly designs.
+In the future we plan to recycle tons of code for a native app.
 Our goal is to contribute plenty of open-sourced services and tools, as well as some unique d3.js visualizations.

 ### information about technologies used